dwdas9/home/articles/Spark-DataBricks/1_Spark-Concepts.md

 | `countByKey`       | `rdd.countByKey()`                         | Returns the count of each key in the RDD.           |
 | `foreach`          | `rdd.foreach(lambda x: print(x))`          | Applies a function to each element of the RDD.      |

-Certainly!
-Here's a concise explanation of shuffling in Apache Spark, using tables to keep it brief and clear.

 ## What is a Shuffle?